Bangkit-Capstone-HydroSmart/Hydrosmart-CC/README.md

+# hydrosmart-cc
+# Description
+Hydrosmart an application that that helps people cultivate hydroponic plants.
+This application is developed by Bangkit 2023 Capstone Project Team CH2-PS013.

 # Documentation

 Cloud Services we used this following services as our infrastructure :

-Cloud Run to run the back-end of the apps
+Cloud Run to run the back-end of the apps.
-Cloud storage to store dataset in buckets
+Cloud storage to store dataset in bucket.

 # Deployment: